glebanych/music-weather-project/README.md

 ![enter image description here](https://i.imgur.com/4dja3EE.png)

 It would be time consuming to manually assign tags to every artist, so I will be using `=WEBSERVICE` function in MS Excel to send API requests to Last.FM.
-And since I need to use artists names from row “B”, I will use CONCATINATE function in addition to WEBSERVICE.
+And since I need to use artists names from column “B”, I will use CONCATINATE function in addition to WEBSERVICE.
 Here’s the final formula to get tags for artist in cell B2: `=WEBSERVICE(CONCATENATE("https://ws.audioscrobbler.com/2.0/?method=artist.gettoptags&artist=",B2,"&api_key=API_KEY"))`

 I will use autofill to make API calls for every row on Sheets 1 and 2.